Hierarchical communication: The problem with delegating

-There are other, naughty methods: the moral extortion.
-You try to persuade you to something, because it is supposed to be Usus.
-For example, a boss who says, "Please drop your report today - everyone else has done that!"
-Leaves no chance to say no. Because you do not want to be the only one who dances out of line.
+There are other, nasty methods too: moral extortion.
+People are trying to persuade you to do something because it is said to be common practice.
+For example, a boss who says, "Please submit your report today - everyone else has done it!" leaves no chance to say no. Because you don't want to be the only one who dances out of line.

-This works well to reinforce criticism: "Find all that you are not up to this task" - This statement draws an alleged social consensus approach: The majority is always right - and who are you that you have this opinion in question could ask?
+This works great to reinforce criticism: "Everyone thinks they are not up to the task" - This statement draws an alleged social consensus: The majority is always right - and who are you that you question this opinion could ask?
 You can!
-Do not let yourself be forced and simply return the indirect reproach to the sender:
+Don't be necessary and just give the indirect charge back to the sender:

-- "Give yourself a little more effort." - Possible answer: "Give yourself a little more effort to support me."
+- "Try a little more." - Possible answer: "Make a little more effort to support me."

-- "Do it for my sake." - Possible answer: "For your sake, do not comply with your request."
+- "Do it for me." - Possible answer: "For your sake, please refrain from your request."

-- "You probably do not trust me." - Possible answer: "Trust is good, control is better."
+- "I guess you don't trust me." - Possible answer: “Trust is good, control is better.”

-- "You have no right to do that!" - Possible answer: "Some rights have to be taken, otherwise you will not have them."
+- "You have no right to do that!" - Possible answer: “You have to take some rights, otherwise you don't have them.”

-- "You have me very disappointed!" - Possible answer: "I'm afraid I was below your expectations."
+- "You disappointed me very much!" - Possible answer: "I'm afraid I was below your expectations."

 If you pay a high salary, you can expect a lot from your employees.
-But surprisingly, it is often the other way round: the lower the salary, the higher the "utilization factor".
-So other factors have to take effect.
+But surprisingly, it is often the other way round: the lower the salary, the higher the "exploitation factor".
+So there are other factors that need to take effect.

 5. The trick with irreplaceability

-Another method is to persuade employees with flattery to do more than they should.
-"You know so well - would you help me to research this information?"
-Since many people are particularly pleased when they consider them irreplaceable, they are naturally happy to help.
+Another method is to use flattery to persuade employees to do more than they should.
+"You are so knowledgeable - would you help me research this information?"
+Since many people are particularly happy if they are irreplaceable, they are of course happy to help.

-What Helps: Do not make someone else's personal problem your own when asked for something.
-Give at most some advice on self-help: "I have just read on this subject recently a very interesting book - that would certainly be something for you!"
+What helps: Don't make someone else's personal problem your own when asked to do something.
+At the most, give some advice on self-help: “I recently read a very interesting book on this topic - that would definitely be something for you!”